 Extreme emotional and physical stress can also lead to a raised white blood cell count.
 Certain prescription medications can cause leukocytosis as a side effect.
 Disorders of the bone marrow, including leukemia, thrombocytopenia and myelofibrosis can lead to elevated white blood cell counts.

 Symptoms of leukocytosis can vary widely, depending upon the underlying cause of the disease.
-Certain symptoms, however, can occur no matter what the cause of leukocytosis.
+Certain symptoms, however, can occur no matter what the cause.
 These symptoms include excessive bleeding or bruising, fever, lethargy and weakness, dizziness, sweating, and fainting.
 Tingling pain might occur in the legs, arms, or abdomen.
 Vision problems, confusion and difficulty breathing can occur, along with weight loss and lowered appetite.

 A complete blood count (CBC) can often be used to definitively diagnose leukocytosis by pinpointing a patient's white blood cell count.
 A peripheral blood smear (PBS) might be necessary if bone marrow disorders are suspected.
 These tests can help doctors look for abnormalities in the white blood cells.

-Treatment usually seeks to resolve the underlying cause of leukocytosis.
-In some cases, such as in the case of infection, no treatment is necessary, as leukocytosis will generally resolve itself when the infection is treated or runs its course.
-Steroids, antibiotics, and drugs to reduce blood levels of uric acid can help treat leukocytosis.
-Where bone marrow disorders are the cause of leukocytosis, bone marrow transplants, blood transfusions, and chemotherapy can be used to help treat leukocytosis.
+Treatment usually seeks to resolve the underlying cause of the elevated white counts.
+In some cases, such as with an infection, no treatment is necessary, as the condition will generally resolve itself when the infection is treated or runs its course.
+Steroids, antibiotics, and drugs to reduce blood levels of uric acid can help treat the issue.
+Where bone marrow disorders are the cause of leukocytosis, bone marrow transplants, blood transfusions, and chemotherapy can be used as treatments.